Azure-Samples/AzureMapsCreator/README.md

 Generated Map saved to 'Map.html'
 ```

 Once done, the process will save a `AzureMapsData.json` and `Maps.html` in the same folder as the script.
 To view the generated Map, simply open `Maps.html` in the browser.
-All the values returned by the Azure Maps Creator API is contained in the `AzureMapsData.json`
+All the values returned by the Azure Maps Creator APIs are contained in the `AzureMapsData.json`